ESGP 2024-2025 Graduate Handbook

 The annual review form can be found on the ESGP website under Resources and Forms.

 Travel Support for Student Presentations at Professional Meetings Part of becoming a research scientist is learning how to share work with peers.
 Presentations at professional meeting are one way for ESGP graduate students to learn how to present their work.
 ESGP has budgeted funds to assist students presenting papers or posters at professional meetings.
-ESGP students are entitled to up to $1,000 in travel support for 1 trip for MS students up to $1000 per trip for 2 trips, for PhD students (in different fiscal years ).
+ESGP MS students are entitled to up to $1000 in travel support for one professional trip during their master’s program and ESGP PhD students are entitled to up to $1000 in travel support for professional meetings two times during their PhD program (trips must be in different fiscal years {July 1-June 30}).
 The request must be submitted in advance of the meeting.

 The University requires the on-line spend authorization for travel to be approved before the trip begins.

-To receive this travel money, the following must submit to the ESGP Graduate Program Coordinator, Kelly Malone at malone.381@osu.edu before the trip:
+To receive this travel money, the following must submit to the ESGP Graduate Program Manager, Kelly Malone at malone.381@osu.edu before the trip:

 Once the travel request is approved by ESGP, you will need to enter a spend authorization in Workday.
-PLEASE MAKE SURE YOU ATTACH THE APPROVAL EMAIL FROM ME AND NOTE IN THE JUSTIFICATION FOR THE SPEND AUTHORIZATION THAT THE MAXIMUM REIMBURSEMENT FROM THE ENVIRONMENTAL SCIENCE GRADUATE PROGRAM IS $1000.
+PLEASE MAKE SURE YOU NOTE IN THE JUSTIFICATION FOR THE SPEND AUTHORIZATION THAT THE MAXIMUM REIMBURSEMENT FROM THE ENVIRONMENTAL SCIENCE GRADUATE PROGRAM IS $1000.
 If you have additional support for the trip, you should also add: the remainder of the funding (or a certain dollar amount) is coming from <the other source>.
 Please let Kelly know if you are asked to provide the ESGP work tags at the time you submit the spend authorization.

 After the trip, enter your expense report, using the work tags provided by our program, and upload all original, itemized receipts and the conference program showing your presentation.
 These items are needed to complete the reimbursement process.
 Also, if a personal credit card is used to pay for a hotel stay or airline ticket, for example, the receipt must include the last 4 digits of the credit card.
 If not, we also must have a copy of the credit card bill showing the expense was paid, with the amount matching the receipts submitted.